Auto Transcript

 Yet, we know that Satan is a master at nudging God’s otherwise good gifts to be just slightly outside the boundary.

-and this whispers in your ear.
-You just need to compromise a tiny bit.
-And this always sounds reasonable in the moment.
+This whispers in your ear: you just need to compromise a tiny bit.
+This always sounds reasonable in the moment.

 We here are used to convenience and abundance.
 If you’re hungry, you can order Door Dash.
 If you’re bored, in the palm of your hand is all the entertainment of the world.

 Everything is on demand.
-And therefore, we never have to deny ourselves anything.
+Therefore, we never have to deny ourselves anything.

-And I’m convinced that many of us have failed to build up the muscles necessary to resist the lust of the flesh.
-In fact, Galatians 5:24 says this, “Those who belong to Christ Jesus have crucified the flesh with its what?
+I’m convinced that many of us have failed to build up the muscles necessary to resist the lust of the flesh.
+In fact, Galatians 5:24 says this: “Those who belong to Christ Jesus have crucified the flesh with its what?
+Passions and desires.”

 There is an issue in your life.

 I’m not sure many of us have.
-And no wonder then we can be so susceptible to the lust of the flesh.
+No wonder then we can be so susceptible to the lust of the flesh.

-But while the lust of the flesh is a strong desire to consume, Satan’s second strategy, the lust of the eyes is a strong desire to possess to possess.
+But while the lust of the flesh is a strong desire to consume, Satan’s second strategy, the lust of the eyes, is a strong desire to possess.

 At the root of the lust of the eyes is the false philosophy of materialism.

 You see the nice fancy things of the world and you are impressed.
-You spend all your time then and all your energy and all your money chasing these things.
+You spend all your time, all your energy, and all your money chasing these things.

 You can think of this as the insatiable desire to have what God has not given you or what rightfully belongs to others.

-The scripture has many words to describe the lust of the flesh.
-Some of them are these envy, greed, covetousness.
+The scripture has many words to describe the lust of the eyes.
+Some of them are envy, greed, covetousness.

-In fact, this is exactly what was forbidden in the 10th commandment.
-You shall not coveret your neighbor’s house.
+In fact, this is exactly what was forbidden in the tenth commandment.
+You shall not covet your neighbor’s house.

-You shall not coveret your neighbor’s wife or his male servant or his female servant or his o or his donkey or anything that belongs to your neighbor.
+You shall not covet your neighbor’s wife or his male servant or his female servant or his ox or his donkey or anything that belongs to your neighbor.

-You see, it is okay if you go into your neighbor’s house to admire your neighbor’s house, even to want to improve your own situation.
+You see, it is okay if you go into your neighbor’s house to admire it, even to want to improve your own situation.

 There’s nothing wrong with that.

-As you know, every wedding we’ve been to, 1 Corinthians 13:4 says, “Love is patient, love is kind, and is not jealous.
+At every wedding we’ve been to, 1 Corinthians 13:4 says, “Love is patient, love is kind, and is not jealous.”

 And not only does this type of covetousness make you hate those you ought to love, it curses you to be forever discontent no matter how much God blesses you.